indrodev/simple-blog/README.md

 ## `.env` file

+open the `.env` file and make changes or copy the below snippet for quick test

 ```
-# Note this is an example do change the values before deploying in production
+# Note this is an example DO change the values before deploying in production
 NODE_ENV="development"
 PORT=3000
 SITE_URL="http://localhost:3000"